-Based on the Tier 1 Rice Model and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of dinotefuran for acute exposures are estimated to be 269 parts per billion (ppb) for surface water and 4.9 ppb for ground water, and for chronic exposures for non-cancer assessments are estimated to be 253-257 ppb, depending upon retention time from 10-30 days, for surface water and 4.9 ppb for ground water.
+Based on the Pesticide Root Zone Model/Variable Volume Water Model (PRZM/VVWM), Pesticide Flooded Application Model (PFAM), and Pesticide Root Zone Model Ground Water (PRZM GW), the estimated drinking water concentrations (EDWCs) of dinotefuran for acute exposures are estimated to be 84 parts per billion (ppb) for surface water and 154 ppb for ground water, and for chronic exposures for non-cancer assessments are estimated to be 19.5 ppb for surface water and 132 ppb for ground water.

 3. From non-dietary exposure.
-The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets.
-Dinotefuran is currently registered for the following uses that could result in residential exposures: Turf, ornamentals, vegetable gardens, roach and ant bait, pet spot-ons, indoor aerosol sprays, crack and crevice sprays, etc. EPA assessed residential exposure using the following assumptions: Because no dermal or inhalation endpoints were chosen for dinotefuran, post-application residential dermal and inhalation exposure scenarios were not assessed.
+The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).
+Dinotefuran is currently registered for the following uses that could result in residential exposures: Turf, ornamentals, vegetable gardens, roach and ant bait, pet spot-ons, indoor aerosol sprays, crack and crevice sprays, etc. EPA assessed residential exposure using the following assumptions: Because no dermal or inhalation endpoints were chosen for dinotefuran, residential handler and post-application residential dermal and inhalation exposure scenarios were not assessed.
 As a result, risk assessments were only completed for post-application scenarios in which incidental oral exposures are expected.
-The post-application exposure and risk estimates for all existing residential uses resulted in risk estimates that are not of concern (MOEs ranged from 1,100 to 5,900,000).
+Children (ages 1 to < 2 years old) may receive short-term hand-to-mouth exposures from post-application exposure to fogger application in indoor rooms or areas.
+Children (ages 1 to < 2 years old) may receive intermediate- and chronic/long-term hand-to-mouth exposures from post-application exposure to spot-on application to dogs (small).
+The post-application exposure and risk estimates for all existing residential uses resulted in risk estimates that are not of concern (MOEs ranged from 1,200 to 4,600).
 Further information regarding EPA standard assumptions and generic inputs for residential exposures may be found at http://www.epa.gov/pesticides/trac/science/trac6a05.pdf.

 4. Cumulative effects from substances with a common mechanism of toxicity.
 Section 408(b)(2)(D)(v) of FFDCA requires that, when considering whether to establish, modify, or revoke a tolerance, the Agency consider “available information” concerning the cumulative effects of a particular pesticide's residues and “other substances that have a common mechanism of toxicity.”